As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Wine fridges definitely tick all four of these boxes when it comes down to storing properly.
 One of the best perks about owning a wine fridge with dual temperature zones is that you can store your daily glass of white a bit chillier while keeping your cellar sleepers at the ideal temp of 50°-55°F. You can have your wine, and drink it too!

-To learn if you need a wine cooler refrigerator to store wine, check out this article.
+TIP: To learn if you need a wine cooler refrigerator to store wine, check out this article.
 Here, I dispel a lot of myths and explain exactly why a wine cooler is a sound idea.
+For a complete breakdown of how to store wine long-term in 8 simple steps, read this guide.

 If you are just not in for a wine fridge at the moment, the next place to store wines that you are not planning on enjoying for a little while is on some wine racks in a cooler, dark place such as a coat closet or a basement (just be sure to watch the humidity in basements).